lewisyng/todo/README.md

 **Tasks/todos** come in the form of normal **tasks** or **subtasks**.
 A task can contain as many **subtasks** as needed.

 *Subtasks themselves cannot contain any subtasks.*

+---
+---

+## State

+The state is managed with **Redux** in conjunction with custom functions that are build ontop the localbase package to create, read, update and delete data inside the database.

+These custom functions are stored inside localbase.js and are bundled into functions which work with Subtask, Task, List and Collection Data.